-The metadata methodology is available (from UN-Habitat as custodian agency) and uses a combination of spatial and qualitative analysis.
-A 500m buffer around each public transport stop is used and overlaid with sociodemographic data - in order to identify the population served.
+The metadata methodology is available (UN-Habitat being the custodian agency) and uses a combination of spatial and qualitative analysis.
+A 500 m buffer around each public transport stop is used and overlaid with socio-demographic data - in order to identify the population served.
 We know that measuring spatial access is not sufficient and does not address the temporal dimension associated with the availability of public transport.
-Complementary to the above, other parameters of tracking the transport target related to street density/ number of intersections, affordability, or quality in terms of safety, travel time, universal access, are all tracked.
+Complementary to the above, other parameters of tracking the transport target related to street density/ no. of intersections, affordability, or quality in terms of safety, travel time, universal access, are all tracked.